Remchingen: Wilferdingen

 Wilferdingen is the largest district in the municipality of Remchingen.

 Wilferdingen used to be inhabited by Romans.
 An old Roman house was excavated on the Niemandsberg in Wilferdingen.
 Wilferdingen was an independent municipality until 1973.
 On January 1, 1973, Wilferdingen joined forces with Singen to form the Remchingen community.

-Wilferdingen is in the center of Remchingen.
-It is central and is separated from Singen and Darmsbach.
+Wilferdingen is in the center of Remchingen and is separated from Singen and Darmsbach.
 Darmsbach delimits the district on the southwestern tip.
 The northern border of Wilferdingen converges at the border of Singen.
 The river Pfinz, which is a tributary of the Rhine, runs through Wilferdingen.

 The federal highway 10 runs through Wilferdingen and continues to Karlsruhe and Pforzheim.
-There are also bus stops in Wilferdingen.
 The Karlsruhe-Mühlacker railway runs on the border between Wilferdingen and Singen.
-There is the Wilferdingen-Singen train station in Wilferdingen.
-The station also connects Wilferdingen and Singen with the help of an underpass.
+There is the Wilferdingen-Singen train station in Wilferdingen, connected to Wilferdingen and Singen with the help of an underpass.
 From the train station you can get to Karlsruhe, Pforzheim and Stuttgart, among others.
 Light rail vehicles, the Interregio-Express and the Regional-Express stop here.
 There is also a small airfield in Wilferdingen.

-There are several sports facilities in Wilferdingen.
-There are several sports grounds, sports halls and athletics fields.
-Wilferdingen has, among other things, a football club, an athletics club and many more.
+There are several sports grounds, sports halls and athletics fields in Wilferdingen.
+Wilferdingen has, among a football club, an athletics club and many more.
 There is a wide range of sports on offer in Wilferdingen, from hockey to boules.